What is the chronic stage of rheumatoid arthritis?

 What are the main issues to be aware of?

-- There are a range of clinical presentations during the chronic stage.
+- There is a range of clinical presentations during the chronic stage.
 With appropriate medical management a person may present in remission, with little disease activity and disability.

 - Individuals are more likely to experience adverse effects in key body systems (musculoskeletal, neurological, pulmonary, cardiac) if they do not have appropriate medical and pharmacological management.